mbnarayn/DevOps/README.md

 - Specify a Solution Name or alternatively select the check box to "Place solution and project in the same directory"
 - Click Create and select Blank Template

-# Errors during ARM Template Deployment
+# ARM Template Deployment Errors

 ### Get-ChildItem : Cannot find path JSONFileName because it does not exist